joeyespo/path-and-address/README.md

 1. Check the open issues or open a new issue to start a discussion around your feature idea or the bug you found
 2. Fork the repository
+3. Write tests to show that the bug was fixed or that the feature works as expected
 3. Send a pull request